-The Altfield Interiors showroom is home to one of the largest ranges of designer home furnishings in Hong Kong.
-Founder AMANDA CLARK explains how you can use this interior design resource to create a beautiful home.
+The Altfield Interiors showroom is a must-see for any decorator, with one of the largest ranges of designer home furnishings in Hong Kong – including a host of international brands.
+Founder AMANDA CLARK runs us through the offerings.

 What makes your showroom unique?